RSS3-Network/Mastodon-Instance-Kit/README.md

-# Mastodon Plugin for RSS3 Node Integration
+# Mastodon Instance Kit for RSS3 Node Integration

-This repository provides tools to set up a Mastodon instance for integration with RSS3 nodes.

-The primary goal is to help you obtain a valid Mastodon endpoint (`mastodon_instance_external_ip:port`) for node deployment with a Mastodon worker at the [RSS3 Explorer](https://explorer.rss3.io/).
+This repository provides tools to help you obtain a valid Mastodon endpoint (`mastodon_instance_external_ip:port`) for node deployment with a Mastodon worker at the [RSS3 Explorer](https://explorer.rss3.io/).

-## Two Options for Mastodon Setup
+## Two Options to Obtain Valid Mastodon Endpoints

-1. **Automated Mastodon Deployment**: Quick setup of a new Mastodon instance.
+1. **Automated Mastodon Instance Deployment**: Quick setup of a new Mastodon instance.
-2. **Manual Integration**: Modify an existing Mastodon instance.
+2. **Manual Mastodon Instance Modification**: Modify an existing Mastodon instance.

+Both options will guide you through the initial setup.
+Once completed, you'll obtain a valid Mastodon endpoint necessary for the RSS3 node deployment with a Mastodon worker at the RSS3 explorer.

-## Option 1: Automated Mastodon Deployment
+## Option 1: Automated Mastodon Instance Deployment

 For users who want to quickly set up a new Mastodon instance with RSS3 node integration.
+It provides:
+- A streamlined setup process for a complete, ready-to-use Mastodon instance
+- Automatic configuration for RSS3 node integration
+- Pre-configured relay services, allowing your instance to receive messages from major Mastodon instances
+- Immediate functionality upon completion, with no additional setup required

+This approach is ideal for those who want a simple solution that's operational right after deployment, with built-in connectivity to the wider Mastodon network.

 ### Prerequisites